eibenp/homebridge-gree-airconditioner/README.md

 [Homebridge GREE Air Conditioner Platform Plugin](https://github.com/eibenp/homebridge-gree-airconditioner) is a dynamic platform plugin for [Homebridge](https://github.com/homebridge/homebridge) which allows control of GREE Air Conditioner devices from [Apple's Home App](https://www.apple.com/home-app/).
 (Makes GREE Air Conditioners HomeKit compatible.)

-The plugin finds and adds all GREE Air Conditioner devices to the Home App automatically if they are located on the same subnet as Homebridge.
-In most cases only a minimal configuration is required.
+The plugin finds and adds all GREE Air Conditioner devices to the Home App automatically if they are located on the same subnet as Homebridge. _(This feature can be disabled by configuration parameter.)_ In most cases only a minimal configuration is required.
 If default configuration is not appropriate, then the parameters can be customized.
 To set some parameters to a custom value assigned to all devices, a special device has to be added to the configuration with MAC address set to 'default'.
 To customize a specific device you have to specify it's MAC address.
 Device specific parameters override the default parameters.
 Each Air Conditioner device appears in the Home App as a Heater Cooler device (and a Fan device if fan control is enabled).
 It is also possible to add a separate Temperature Sensor accessory to Home App (if temperature sensor is supported by the physical device).
 This allows to define automations (e.g. turn on) based on current temperature in the room. _Be careful, if the device does not support internal temperature sensor but is added as a separate accessory, Home App will use the target temperature not the measured one._ Child accessory does not appear in Home App if physical sensor is not available in the AC unit.

 Quiet / Auto / Powerful mode is supported by the fan speed control.
 In Heater Cooler accessory zero fan speed means off.
 Minimum value turns on Quiet mode.
 Next value is Auto mode.
 Maximum value is Powerful mode.
 All other values between them are exact fan speeds (Low, MediumLow**, Medium, MediumHigh**, High) Quiet and Powerful modes are unsupported in Auto mode.
 If these speed modes are selected in Home App then the device will fix the incorrect settings and the Home App's speed control will be automatically adjusted to the nearest supported value.